Third Sunday in Lent in the Domestic Church

 Opinion and meditation.
 Essays are written by priests, religious, lay people, anyone with some insight and inspiration to offer.
 Please use the table of contents below or browse through the list farther down to find something interesting.

-We are stewards of all God's creation, including our bodies and our homes.
-Organization and planning helps us carry out this responsibility of stewardship more easily.
+We are stewards of all God's creation, including our bodies, our homes and the environment.
+Learning, organization and planning helps us carry out this responsibility of stewardship more easily.
 Stewardship involves making efficient use of our resources including money.
 This is what's wrong with 'materialism' - it's an abuse of stewardship.

 Meditations, and information about the seven sacraments along with advice and information about preparing children for participation in the sacraments.
 Sacramentals - those devotions that prepare us to receive actual graces are also discussed and described here.

-A collection of teaching documents, many of them written by popes, especially Pope John Paul II.
+A collection of teaching documents, videos and books, many of them written by popes, especially Pope John Paul II.

 Stories and essays about vocations.
 If you have anything to contribute, such as how you ended up with a priest or a nun in the family, or a mother or father aware of the vocation of marriage, we'd love to hear from you!